opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 For more information about how `shard_size` can affect both `doc_count_error_upper_bound` and collected buckets, see [this GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/11680#issuecomment-1885882985).

-## Developer information: AggregatorFactory changes
+## Developer information:

+The following sections provide additional information for developers.

+### AggregatorFactory changes

 Because of implementation details, not all aggregator types can support concurrent segment search.
-To accommodate this, we have introduced a [`supportsConcurrentSegmentSearch()`](https://github.com/opensearch-project/OpenSearch/blob/bb38ed4836496ac70258c2472668325a012ea3ed/server/src/main/java/org/opensearch/search/aggregations/AggregatorFactory.java#L121) method in the `AggregatorFactory` class to indicate whether a given aggregation type supports concurrent segment search.
+To accommodate this, we have introduced a [`supportsConcurrentSegmentSearch()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/aggregations/AggregatorFactory.java#L123) method in the `AggregatorFactory` class to indicate whether a given aggregation type supports concurrent segment search.
 By default, this method returns `false`.
 Any aggregator that needs to support concurrent segment search must override this method in its own factory implementation.

-To ensure that a custom plugin-based `Aggregator` implementation works with the concurrent search path, plugin developers can verify their implementation with concurrent search enabled and then update the plugin to override the [`supportsConcurrentSegmentSearch()`](https://github.com/opensearch-project/OpenSearch/blob/bb38ed4836496ac70258c2472668325a012ea3ed/server/src/main/java/org/opensearch/search/aggregations/AggregatorFactory.java#L121) method to return `true`.
+To ensure that a custom plugin-based `Aggregator` implementation works with the concurrent search path, plugin developers can verify their implementation with concurrent search enabled and then update the plugin to override the [`supportsConcurrentSegmentSearch()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/aggregations/AggregatorFactory.java#L123) method to return `true`.

+### Pluggable concurrent search deciders: ConcurrentSearchRequestDecider

+Introduced 2.17
+{: .label .label-purple }

+Plugin developers can customize the concurrent search decision-making for `auto` mode by implementing the [`ConcurrentSearchRequestDecider`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java) and registering its factory via [`SearchPlugin#getConcurrentSearchRequestFactories()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/plugins/SearchPlugin.java#L148).
+The deciders are evaluated only if requests doesn't fall under the category called out in [Limitations](#limitations) or [Other Considerations](#other-considerations) section.
+For more information about the decider implementation see [this GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/15259)
+The search request is parsed using a `QueryBuilderVisitor` which calls [`ConcurrentSearchRequestDecider#evaluateForQuery()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java#L36) of all the configured deciders for every node of the `QueryBuilder` tree in the search request.
+The final concurrent search decision is obtained by combining the decision from each decider returned by the [`ConcurrentSearchRequestDecider#getConcurrentSearchDecision()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java#L44)